FTD007/PInet/README.md

 > python PreProcessLifeSavor.py 2I25-l.pdb 2I25-r.pdb train

 Replace 2I25-l.pdb and 2I25-r.pdb by your input pair of pdbs.
+File name format should be XXXX*.pdb where XXXX is the id.

 ## Setup
 run